 3) Play Math Games

 Well-designed games are fantastic tools for adding another dimension to math and the joy of having fun.
 There are a wealth of products for purchase as well as DIY game ideas available online.
-Many apps are available; for younger students you can check out KinderTown to find app recommendations and activities.
+Many apps are available for younger students.

 Some students excel in creating their own games, and even the problems on a workbook page (or page made with a worksheet generator) can be used as fodder for a spontaneous game.
 Regardless of their source, the best math-related games address skill development while being a lot of fun for students to play.